 Postdoctoral fellowship opportunity

-The selected candidate will work under the supervision of Dr. Frank A.J.L.
-Scheer, at the Medical Chronobiology Program (MCP), at Brigham and Women’s Hospital.
-The MCP was established in 2005 to investigate the impact of the circadian system and its interaction with behavioral cycles, such as the sleep/wake and fasting/eating cycle, on cardiometabolic function and disease.
-The MCP studies both the underlying mechanisms as well as the development of countermeasures and treatments, primarily in human studies.
-More information about the MCP can be found at: https://sleep.med.harvard.edu/research/labs/54.
+The selected candidate will work under the co-supervision of Dr. Jingyi Qian and Dr. Frank A.J.L.
+Scheer, at the Medical Chronobiology Program (MCP), at Brigham and Women’s Hospital and Harvard Medical School.
+The MCP investigates the impact of the circadian system and circadian disruption on health and disease, as well as countermeasures against adverse health effects.
+We primarily study humans and focus on cardiometabolic function.
+More information about the MCP can be found at: https://sleep.hms.harvard.edu/research/labs-divisions/medical-chronobiology-program-mcp.

 Expected background of candidates